matrix-org/synapse/docs/specification.rst

 Creation
 --------
-..
-TODO kegan
-  - TODO-spec: Key for invite these users?

 To create a room, a client has to use the |createRoom|_ API.
 There are various options which can be set when creating a room: